-Bailout money for hospitals slow to get out and missing some places that need it most, lawmakers and industry groups say
+Hospital relief money slow to reach places that need it most, lawmakers and industry groups say

-Some $30 billion of the money has been distributed thus far, under a formula that sent it to hospitals based on the volume of services they provide to Medicare patients.
-The administration hoped that approach would let them disburse an initial batch of funding quickly, but it also meant that the money didn’t necessarily go to hospitals treating large numbers of covid-19 patients.
+Some $30 billion of the money has been distributed thus far, under a formula that sent it to hospitals based on the services they provided last year to Medicare patients.
+The administration hoped that approach would let them disburse an initial batch of funding quickly, but it also meant the money didn’t necessarily go to hospitals treating large numbers of patients suffering from covid-19, the disease the virus causes.

-Now, as the Health and Human Services Department prepares to distribute the remaining funds, officials say it will be targeted based on need and toward hospitals in cities that have seen large number of covid patients, such as New York and Detroit.
-But lawmakers and aides say they are in the dark about how much money will be in the next disbursement, and who will get it.
+Now, as the Department of Health and Human Services prepares to distribute more of the remaining funds, officials say it will be targeted based on need and toward hospitals in cities that have seen large numbers of covid-19 patients, such as New York and Detroit.
+But lawmakers and aides say they are in the dark about how much money will be in the next disbursement and who will get it.
 Answers from Trump administration officials have been confusing and at times misleading, they say.

-And Democrats are insisting on at least doubling the money allocated so far, demanding an additional $100 billion for the health-care system.
+And Democrats are insisting on at least doubling the money Congress has provided so far, demanding an additional $100 billion for the health-care system.
 They are refusing to approve money the Trump administration wants for small businesses unless their demands are met.

-“We want to know more about where exactly the money from this fund is going around the country, but there’s a lack of transparency,” Ways and Means Chairman Richard E. Neal (D-Mass.) said in a statement to The Washington Post.
+“We want to know more about where exactly the money from this fund is going around the country, but there’s a lack of transparency,” Ways and Means Committee Chairman Richard E. Neal (D-Mass.) said in a statement to The Washington Post.
 “It’s an eternal waiting game — we know providers in hotspots haven’t yet received the funding they need, but HHS has not yet provided information about the money’s disbursement that would allow us to assess the gap and understand what else is needed to support these providers.”

 The Trump administration defends its approach.